csswizardry/csswizardry.github.com/about.md

   document.querySelector('.js-date').textContent = yearsOfExperience;
 </script>

-My work tends to sit somewhere between **engineering, troubleshooting, and enablement**.
-In practice, that can mean auditing a site to uncover what is really holding it back, working alongside a team to get fixes shipped, or helping leadership understand what performance is costing them and where the strongest returns are likely to come from.
+My work sits somewhere between **engineering, troubleshooting, and enablement**.
+In practice, that means:

+* auditing a site to uncover what is really holding it back;
+* working alongside a team to get fixes shipped; or
+* helping leadership understand what performance is costing them and where the strongest returns are likely to come from.

 More often than not, it means some mixture of all three.

-Through combinations of consultancy, performance audits, implementation support, and training, I help teams build **faster, more resilient websites** and stronger web performance practices around them.
+Through consultancy, performance audits, implementation support, and training, I help teams build **faster, more resilient websites** and stronger web performance practices around them.

 <blockquote class="pull-quote  pull-quote--context-alt" id="quote:tim-kadlec">
   <p>There is a short list of people I whole-heartedly recommend for detailed